dojo/docs/dojox/calendar.rst

   monthColumnView.set("scrollPosition", {position:10, duration:1000});

-The month columns view is using a scroll bar, in right-to-left display, you can define the position of the scroll bar with respect to the sheet by setting the scrollBarRTLPosition property.
+The month columns view uses a scroll bar, in right-to-left display, you can define the position of the scroll bar with respect to the sheet by setting the scrollBarRTLPosition property.
 Values are “left” (default) and “right”.

 Layout
 ``````

 In addition to the properties defined in the common section, the month column view also exposes the horizontalGap property (default is 4).

 This value is used to specify the gap in pixels between each overlapping renderer if percentOverlap is 0.